jraillard/gitrdone/doc/step3_collaboration_essentials.md

 Little aside about what `Forks` are.

-It's being used on almost all **open source projects** and sometimes in big **companies**.
+It's being used on almost all **open source projects** and sometimes in **big companies**.

 A fork is a personal copy of someone else’s repository on a Git provider (GitHub for instance).
 It allows you to freely experiment and make changes without affecting the original project.
-You can later propose your changes back to the original repository via a pull request.
+You can later suggest your changes back to the original repository via a pull request.

 Optionnaly you can follow the official [Github Fork practice](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) in order to test this feature. :eyes: